stevenrskelton/stevenrskelton.github.io/_posts/2024-02-27-http4s-streams-backpressure-reduce-multipart-upload-copy.md

 The standard

 {%
-include figure image_path="/assets/images/2024/02/multipart-request.png"
+include figure image_path="/assets/images/2024/02/multipart-request.svg"
-caption="Multipart HTTP Request"
+caption="Multipart HTTP Request with 2 parts"
-img_style="padding: 20px; background-color: white; height: 250px;"
+img_style="padding: 10px; background-color: white; height: 600px;"
 %}

 . .
 Efficient proxies will act as a router holding on to the smallest amount of data possible, and